MicrosoftDocs/fabric-docs/docs/governance/domains.md

 You must be a domain admin of the domain or a Fabric admin to specify domain contributors.

-Select **Contributors** and then specify who will be able to assign workspaces to the domain.
+Select **Contributors** and then specify who can assign workspaces to the domain.
 You can specify everyone in the organization (default), specific users/groups only, or you can allow only tenant admins and the specific domain admins to assign workspaces to the domain.
 When done, select **Apply**.

 :::image type="content" source="./media/domains/domain-specify-domain-contributors.png" alt-text="Screenshot showing domain contributor specification section.":::